aarresuvanto/wolt-summer/README.md

 - React.js (project was bootstrapped using create-react-app)
 ### How to start the application
 1. Navigate to master branch
-2. Instll dependencies with command 'npm install'
-3. Start application with command 'npm start'
+2. Start application with command 'npm start'